Futomaki Sushi

-It is a type of sushi that has been handed down to farmers and other families.
-Its history dates back to around the Kansei era (1789-1801), and there is a theory that it has its roots in the Kishu fishermen who chased sardines.
+Futomaki Sushi (太巻ずし, Futomaki sushi) is a traditional type of sushi that has been passed down in farming communities and households in Japan.
+Its history dates back to the late 18th century during the Kansei era (1789-1801).
+There’s a theory that its origins might trace back to "Mehari-zushi," a bento dish popular among Kishu fishermen chasing sardines.

 シェア: